gwastro/pycbc/docs/ahope/template_bank.rst

 - The template bank analysis chunks may be longer or shorter than the inspiral chunks
 - Options sent to one job can be sent to the other or not, as desired.
 No hardcoding of options that are **always** sent to both the matched-filter and template bank stages.

-Like other modules, the template bank module returns an AhopeFileList of the template bank files generated/supplied to this module.
+Like other modules, the template bank module returns a pycbc FileList of the template bank files generated/supplied to this module.
 It is possible to make multiple calls to the template bank module in the same module by using the tags kwarg when calling this.

 ======
 Usage